 There is something of a myth circulating in healthcare about the concept of vicarious liability; some people think that it is optional whether the employer accepts or declines its responsibility.
-The simple fact is that when an employee was acting "in connection with" their employment when they caused harm to the patient, the employer is vicariously liable for her actions.
+The simple fact is that when an employee was acting "in connection with" their employment when they caused harm to the patient, the employer is vicariously liable for the employee's actions.
 This must be fully understood and appreciated by employers, particularly when they invite staff to change their roles.
 The onus is clearly on the employer to ensure that those staff are properly trained and supervised until they are able to demonstrate their competence in the new role, working to the appropriate standard of care.

-Nurses occasionally ask whether a new task or role must be recorded in their contract of employment or job description before the employer will be held vicariously liable for the nurse's actions (or inaction).
-So, for example, where a nurse qualifies as an independent prescriber, is the employer only liable for her actions in prescribing for patients, once it is written into her contractual documentation?
-The answer is no. In approving the nurse to undertake prescribing, whether expressly or impliedly, the employer is responsible for her actions.
+Through the Royal College of Nursing, nurses occasionally ask whether a new task or role must be recorded in their contract of employment or job description before the employer will be held vicariously liable for the nurse's actions (or inaction).
+So, for example, where a nurse qualifies as an independent prescriber, is the employer only liable for his or her actions in prescribing for patients, once it is written into his or her contractual documentation?
+The answer is no. In approving the nurse to undertake prescribing, whether expressly or impliedly, the employer is responsible for his or her actions.
 In practice, however, it obviously makes sense to record in writing the full extent of your extended role, not least because this will be important for evaluating the demands of the job for grading and other purposes.